jm-rcc/hpc-docs/software/hipSYCL.md

 # hipSYCL
 ## Installed versions
  - hipsycl/0.9.1-gcc-10.3.0  (version), (toolchain)
-### Description
-hipSYCL is a modern SYCL implementation targeting CPUs and GPUs, with a focus on leveraging existing toolchains such as CUDA or HIP
+>hipSYCL is a modern SYCL implementation targeting CPUs and GPUs, with a focus on leveraging existing toolchains such as CUDA or HIP

 ## Homepage